|Part time||2–4 years||2 days face-to-face per month plus supported online learning||September 2016|

 This course gives practising clinicians and health service managers a step up to the next level, and provides first-class training in key competencies for those who want to enter this sector.
 The programme offers both academic rigour and the practical skills to apply what you have learned to the workplace.
 Graduates leave the course as dynamic, forward-thinking healthcare professionals and service managers who excel in their field.

-"This course is closely aligned with the changes that are taking place within the health service and what is being demanded in the workplace."– Dr Meurig Thomas, course tutor.
+"This course is closely aligned with the changes that are taking place within the health service and what is being demanded in the workplace."– Graham Walker, course director

 You will start with an induction programme that introduces you to the modules and the aims of the course, and helps you plan your study around your professional commitments.